AtlasCUMC/Polygenic-risk-score-CALculation-PrsCAL--pipeline/README.md

 # Polygenic-risk-score-CALculation-PrsCAL-pipeline

-Polygenic risk score CALculation (PrsCAL) is polygenic score calculation pipeline based on LDpred (https://github.com/bvilhjal/ldpred).
+Polygenic risk score CALculation (PrsCAL) is a polygenic score calculation pipeline based on LDpred (https://github.com/bvilhjal/ldpred).
 PrsCAL can be used only for the Step 3 of LDpred.
 For Step 1 and 2 please use LDpred and the details are here (https://github.com/bvilhjal/ldpred).

 PrsCAL also using various R scripts to calculate all summary statistics for PRS.